gzachariadis/Python.Challenges/README.md

 **DO NOT** look at the solutions until you have solved a challenge, or at least spent some time thinking about your own approaches to solving it.
-Using material from this repository to gain rank, violate each individual Platform's Policy and might result in getting you banned.
+Using material from this repository to gain rank, violates each individual Platform's Policy and might result in getting you banned.

 ## Statistics